agropper/maia-cloud-clean/BUILD_AND_DEBUG.md

 - `📚 Refreshed {count} knowledge bases` (when duplicated)
 - `🤖 Current agent loaded for authenticated user` (when duplicated)
 - `🔍 Backend Session: Active` (removed - not essential)
+- `📋 Check server logs for actual agent and knowledge base used` (not essential)

 ### Message Prefix Standards